kope-ops/FormIt-Context-Plugin/README.md

 # 3D Context Creator
-Plugin for Autodesk FormIt that allows users to quickly create context (buildings, etc) for a geographical location.
+A plugin for Autodesk FormIt that allows users to quickly create context (buildings, etc) for a given geographical location.

-Read more about it from [here](https://windows.help.formit.autodesk.com/plug-ins/example-1/3d-context-creator)!
+Read more about it [here](https://windows.help.formit.autodesk.com/plugins/example-1/3d-context-creator)!

 OpenStreetMap® data was used to generate the result in this plugin: https://www.openstreetmap.org/copyright